- Philosophy Undergraduate Club

 Can I go through the spring commencement ceremony if I will be completing my remaining credits in summer quarter?

-Does the department have a graduation ceremony?
+Does the department have a graduation celebration?

 Yes.
-The department hosts an informal reception for graduates and their friends and families during the final week of Spring quarter.
+The department hosts an informal reception for graduates and their friends and families during the final week of spring quarter.
 If you fill out your graduation application by the third week of the spring quarter, an email invitation (with RSVP instructions) to the Philosophy Graduation Reception will be sent to you in late April/early May.